Priyaaaa2/Women-Safety-App/README.md

 ### Notes

+- ***Recorded audio is saved in Firebase Storage, allowing for secure access and further analysis.***
 - Ensure your Expo CLI and dependencies stay updated to maintain compatibility.
 - You may adjust any configurations in `app.json` or `tsconfig.json` as per your requirements.